Voltaire Y. Rosales: Death and legacy

-On June 10, 2004 he was assassinated a few meters away from his court.
-Judge Rosales was just on his way home from work when he was ambushed and assassinated by shooters riding-in-tandem.
+On June 10, 2004 he was assassinated a few meters away from his court by shooters riding-in-tandem while walking home.
 It was suspected that his assassination was related to the Agojo drug case he was handling as a Heinous Crimes Judge.
-Despite the many threats to his life by the drug lord, determined to let justice be done though the heavens fall, Judge Voltaire Rosales convicted the drug dealer.

 Awards and recognition

-Since his murder he has been honored with prestigious awards, such as the inaugural Ka Pepe Diokno Human Rights Award in 2005, the Lux in Domino by the Ateneo de Manila University, a Special Citation from the Provincial Peace and Order Council of Batangas (2004), a Kampon ni Pakakak Award (2004), the Fraternal Order of Utopia's President's Awards for Excellence (2005), and the Barangay Dasmariñas Government Service/ Law Award (2006).
+Since his murder he has been honored with several awards, such as the inaugural Ka Pepe Diokno Human Rights Award in 2005, the Lux in Domino by the Ateneo de Manila University, a Special Citation from the Provincial Peace and Order Council of Batangas (2004), a Kampon ni Pakakak Award (2004), the Fraternal Order of Utopia's President's Awards for Excellence (2005), and the Barangay Dasmariñas Government Service/ Law Award (2006).
 On June 10, 2014, Ateneo Law School honored Judge Rosales by dedicating a law school classroom in his name.
-The room, now called the "Executive Judge Voltaire Y. Rosales Room" was blessed after a Red Mass in his honor, this is one of three classrooms named after alumni of the school, with the other being Antique Gov. Evelio Javier and human rights lawyer Bobby Arevalo Gana; Rosales is the only judge with this honor of having a classroom in his name, and all three share the similarity of being martyred or dying at a young age.
+The room, now called the "Executive Judge Voltaire Y. Rosales Room" was blessed after a Red Mass in his honor.
+This is one of three classrooms named after alumni of the school, with the other being Antique Gov. Evelio Javier and human rights lawyer Bobby Arevalo Gana; Rosales is the only judge with this honor of having a classroom in his name, and all three share the similarity of being martyred or dying at a young age.

 Effects of his death on the judiciary

-After his assassination in 2004, the Supreme Court of the Philippines abolished the heinous crimes court (Courts tasked to decide cases on kidnapping, robbery, murder and other felonies punishable by death or capital punishment) in order to diffuse concentration of heinous crimes on a single Judge.
+After his assassination in 2004, the Supreme Court of the Philippines abolished the heinous crimes court (courts tasked to decide cases on kidnapping, robbery, murder and other felonies punishable by death) in order to diffuse concentration of heinous crimes on a single Judge.

-In 2009, Agojo, the notorious drug lord whom Judge Rosales convicted of violating the Philippine Dangerous Drugs Act was suspected of sending death threats to Supreme Court Justice Arturo Brion.
-Justice Brion reportedly blocked the acquittal of the drug lord and affirmed the conviction of the death sentence.
+In 2009, Agojo, the drug lord whom Judge Rosales convicted of violating the Philippine Dangerous Drugs Act was suspected of sending death threats to Supreme Court Justice Arturo Brion.
+Justice Brion reportedly blocked the acquittal of Agojo and affirmed the conviction of the death sentence.

-Judge Voltaire Y. Rosales has come to be known for being "fearless, upright and evenhanded" bringing honor to the maligned judicial system of the Philippines.